 - Want lower per-user costs for large teams

-Real example: A healthcare startup chose Confluence for their SOC 2 compliance documentation.
-Auditors required versioned, approval-gated documents with clear ownership.
-Confluence’s page approval workflow, detailed version history, and integration with Jira (for tracking remediation items) made compliance audits straightforward.
+Example scenario: A healthcare startup chose Confluence for SOC 2 compliance because auditors required versioned, approval-gated documents - page approval workflow, version history, and Jira remediation tracking made audits straightforward.

 Choose Notion if you: